linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 2. Switch on **Bluetooth**.
 The system will scan the nearby devices automatically and list them in **Other Devices**.
 3. Click the device you want to connect, and input the PIN code if required.
 After pairing successfully, the device will be connected automatically.
 4. After that, the Bluetooth device will be added to **My Device** list.
-5. In the list, click the device, you can **Disconnect** the device, or change its name.
+5. In "My Device" list, click the device, you can **Disconnect** the device, or change its name.

 #### Transfer/Receive files via Bluetooth